stolostron/multicluster-global-hub/doc/simulation/scenario/Scenario5: postgres_metrics.md

 ## Environment

-1. Install the global hub and then join the 5 simulated managed hubs into it
+1. Install the global hub and then join the 5 simulated managed hubs(Each hub has 300 managedclusters and 50 policies) into it

 2. Deploy the `multicluster-global-hub-agent` to the `hub1` ~ `hub5` cluster

-3. Rotating all the policies to update status, Like changing the all the status from `Compliant` to `NonCompliant`
+3. Generate 180/360/540 days data in `history.local_compliance`

 4. Observe the metrics from the dashboard.